SmileiPIC/tutorials/tutorial2.rst

 The computer memory is not all located in one place, but is split among in many nodes.
-We call a *process* the set of operations that occur within one given memory space.
+We call a *process* the set of operations that occur within the piece of the simulation data associated to one given memory space.
 As the communication of data between processes is done with the *MPI* library, they are sometimes called *MPI processes*.
 Note that it is possible to assign several processes to one node.
-In this case, the memory of this node is sub-divided.
+In this case, the memory of each process is managed independetly even if it's located on the same place..

 To specify the number of processes for a simulation, you must use the correct MPI command on your machine.
 Usually, this command is ``mpirun``.